Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Mystery Damn Dirty Apes.md

 *Location: Prison (motivation: to constrain and prevent exit)*

 The Grand Hall is almost a hundred years old, and built in an ornate gothic style.
-A cramped balcony looks down on the main stage and seating area.
+A cramped balcony looks down on the main stage and seating [[area]].
 Stained glass windows illustrating academic virtues take pride of place behind the stage.

 This is the hall where the graduation ceremony is held each year, and it’s at that ceremony that Beech plans to attack.
-He is trying to capture as many of his academic enemies as possible.
+He is trying to capture as [[many]] of his academic enemies as possible.

 For his attack, Beech will position the monkeys and chimps on the balcony, then take the stage escorted by Koko.
 He will then announce his takeover in a deranged monologue, declaring that he is now “grand chancellor” of the university.
 The only reason he will pause will be to order the robo-primates to restrain anyone escaping or to subdue anyone resisting.